ckotzbauer/sbom-operator/README.md

 ## Container Registry Support

-The operator relies on the [go-containeregistry](https://github.com/google/go-containerregistry) library to download images.
-It should work with most registries.
+The operator relies on the syft-internal mechanism to download images from OCI-compliant registries.
-These are officially tested (with authentication):
-- ACR (Azure Container Registry) (currently not unit-tested)
-- ECR (Amazon Elastic Container Registry)
-- GAR (Google Artifact Registry)
-- GCR (Google Container Registry)
-- GHCR (GitHub Container Registry)
-- DockerHub

 ## Installation